albertopetrache/Wi-Fi-Controlled-Car-from-an-Android-application-using-ESP8266/README.md

 developed the Android application in Android Studio.

 The electrical schematic of the remote-controlled car was created using OrCAD Capture CIS 16.6, and later transferred to OrCAD PCB Editor for the design of the printed circuit board (PCB) required for the car's operation.

 ![image](https://github.com/user-attachments/assets/c6198bc8-a951-4a00-9405-cc71759a3d86)

-The printed circuit board (PCB) has the following design details:

-PCB dimensions: 90mm x 140mm
-Copper foil thickness: 35 µm
-Material: FR4, double-layer
-Board thickness: 1.6 mm
-All components are placed on the top side of the PCB (TOP layer) The origin is located in the bottom-left corner of the PCB, with all elements having positive coordinates Components used include both SMD for resistors and capacitors, and THT A clearance of 50 mil was maintained from the edge of the board Four mounting holes, each 4 mm in diameter, were designed to secure the PCB to the chassis GND and VCC interconnection traces are 40 mil wide, while other traces are 20 mil wide.
+The printed circuit board (PCB) measures 90mm x 140mm, with a copper foil thickness of 35 µm and is made of FR4 material with a double-layer design.
+The board has a thickness of 1.6 mm, and all components are placed on the top side (TOP layer).
+The origin is set in the bottom-left corner, ensuring all elements have positive coordinates.
+Both SMD components, such as resistors and capacitors, and THT components are used.
+A clearance of 50 mil is maintained from the board's edge.
+Additionally, four mounting holes with a 4 mm diameter are included to secure the PCB to the chassis.
+The GND and VCC traces have a width of 40 mil, while other traces are 20 mil wide.

 ![image](https://github.com/user-attachments/assets/0edf45a7-08bf-46fc-956f-143aeaba3691)